An offshore structuring strategy can be one of the best things you do for your business.

 Take a look at the banks that align with the banking needs that you identified when answering the questions above.
 Do those banks accept companies from the Panama or BVI?
 How about a Cook Islands Trust or a Nevis LLC?

 If yes, great.
 But if not, you should look at the companies and jurisdictions that those banks do accept.
 Otherwise, you might end up with an expensive shell company that you can’t even open a bank account for.

-After all, it’s easy to sketch out a list of potential jurisdictions to setup a company in.
-But determining the banking and payment solutions that match up with those jurisdictions is the difficult and time-consuming piece of the equation.
+After all, it’s easy to sketch out a list of potential jurisdictions to set up a company in.
+Determining the banking and payment solutions that match those jurisdictions is difficult.
+It can also be very time-consuming and complicated.

 Don’t waste thousands of dollars and make this offshore structuring mistake.
-Start with the most important component, your banking and payment processing requirements, and then work backwards.
+Start with the most important component, your banking, and payment processing requirements, and then work backward.

 Having the right banking stack determined before opening setting up a company is critical.
 It can make the difference between a company with a viable bank and an expensive useless company.

 If you want to access the offshore banking world for you or your business, we can help.
 Get started with account opening and find the best international banking solutions for company now, join GlobalBanks Insider and you can cancel anytime.
-Click the link below to learn more.
+Click through below to learn more…